 Figure 3.
-The best accuracy, sensitivity, and specificity gained by adding new features to the baseline classification. a) Baseline classifier based on [17], b) Encoder features are added to the baseline classifier, c) Only the new extracted acceleration feature is added to the baseline classifier. e) Both shaft encoders’ features and the new acceleration feature is added.
-The results show the advantage of adding both shaft encoders’ features and the new acceleration feature for classification.
+The best accuracy, sensitivity, and specificity gained by adding new features to the baseline classification. a) Baseline classifier based on [17], b) Encoder features are added to the baseline classifier, c) Only the new extracted acceleration feature is added to the baseline classifier. d) Both shaft encoders' features and the new acceleration feature is added.
+The results show the advantage of adding both shaft encoders' features and the new acceleration feature for classification.

 Discussion

 As shown in Table xx, the accuracy of the new proposed multi-modal approach is better than the previously suggested single modal approach.
-Furthermore, adding the extra acceleration feature, i.e. …, in the feature set improved the classification accuracy.
+Furthermore, adding the extra acceleration feature, i.e., …, in the feature set improved the classification accuracy.

-It should be noted that the accuracy reported in [13], i.e. 85% accuracy, is higher than what we got in this study, i.e. 72%, which may be due to the following reasons.
-First of all, the data sets were different that ay create different result.
+It should be noted that the accuracy reported in [13], i.e., 85% accuracy, is higher than what we got in this study, i.e., 72%, which may be due to the following reasons.
+First, the data sets were different in that ay created different results.
 Second, the first version of the car was different and used a set of lights to attract children with ASD.
-Finally, the system in [17] used high quality accelerometers impelemented in Wii mote with multiple preprocessing stages that significantly improve the status of the collected signals.
+Finally, the system in [17] used high-quality accelerometers implemented in Wii mote with multiple preprocessing stages that significantly improved the status of the collected signals.

 The novelty of this research is its multi-modality structure resulting in the examination of ASD through a wider variety of symptoms.
 In order to reach this purpose, encoders are added to the system, which causes some new challenges.
 Encoders are simple signals which extraction of features from them is not straightforward.
-In order to solve this issue, children's playtime is divided into four sections by an innovative approach.
+Children's playtime is divided into four sections by an innovative approach to solving this issue.
 This new idea provides useful encoder features to separate children with autism from others.
 Also, adding encoder features to extracted acceleration features makes the feature selection process more problematic.
 Applying feature selection algorithms on the entire set of features is not effective enough; therefore, the features are clustered in two groups, and feature selection algorithms are applied on each of them separately.
 In this regard, using more effective feature selection methods is also essential.
 The enhanced Correlation-based feature selection and examination of every feature in high-correlated feature groups to find the most suitable features can considerably improve the system's accuracy.

 Conclusion